jamie-lord/Lord.technology/_posts/2025-06-14-securing-llm-agents-against-prompt-injection-through-design-patterns.md

 Monitoring and observability also require rethinking.
 Teams need visibility into symbolic references, constraint violations, and pattern boundary crossings.
 Traditional application monitoring tools may not provide the right abstractions for these architectures.

-## The Path Forward

-These design patterns represent practical steps that development teams can implement today rather than waiting for future breakthroughs in AI safety.
-They acknowledge the current limitations of LLM robustness whilst providing concrete paths to useful, deployable agents.

-The research suggests that the future of AI agent security lies not in perfect defence but in graceful degradation.
+For teams evaluating AI agent deployments, these patterns provide a framework for risk assessment.
+The question shifts from "Can this agent be prompt injected?" to "What are the consequences if it is?"
 Systems designed with these patterns may still be vulnerable to sophisticated attacks, but they fail in predictable, containable ways rather than catastrophically.

-For organisations evaluating AI agent deployments, these patterns provide a framework for risk assessment.
-The question shifts from "Can this agent be prompt injected?" to "What are the consequences if it is?"
-This reframing enables more nuanced security discussions and better-informed deployment decisions.

-The broader implications extend beyond immediate security concerns.
-As AI agents become more prevalent in business processes, the ability to reason formally about their behaviour becomes a competitive advantage.
-Organisations that master these patterns will be better positioned to deploy AI safely at scale, whilst competitors struggle with the security implications of more ad-hoc approaches.

-This research provides a foundation for the next phase of AI agent development—one where security considerations are architectural concerns rather than afterthoughts.
-The patterns may evolve as the field matures, but the underlying principle of constraining post-injection behaviour offers a sustainable approach to AI agent security in an uncertain landscape.
+The underlying principle—constraining post-injection behaviour rather than trying to detect every injection attempt—offers a sustainable approach to AI agent security in an uncertain landscape.